Thomas A. Foster is Professor of History at DePaul University in Chicago, USA. His teaching and research focuses on sexuality

 Claire Clements is a documentary filmmaker from Australia specialising in natural history films.
 She has spent over three years in Singapore making wildlife documentaries, like the acclaimed Wild City Singapore series and Otter Town for National Geographic Wild.
 During her talk, she spoke about what it takes to be a National Geographic filmmaker.

 Noami Clark is a marine scientist who works on shark conservation projects locally and regionally.
-During her visit, she spoke about what it takes to be a marine scientist on a mission to save sharks.
+During her visit, she spoke about being a marine scientist on a mission to save sharks.

 Jordan Sand is Professor of Japanese History and Culture at Georgetown University.
 His talk focused on how massive growth in concern for cultural heritage manifested itself as a public issue in Tokyo in the 1970s.